What size are they?

-It's fairly unlikely with an Everhot too but since it can draw close to 2.8kW for a reasonable length of time on both sockets it could (slim chance, but it could) lead to heat-damage on a double outlet.
+It's fairly unlikely with an Everhot too but since it can draw close to 2.8kW for a reasonable length of time on both (or all three) sockets it could (slim chance, but it could) lead to heat-damage on a double outlet.

-Fit two single outlets.
-Both are fine to carry the full 2.8kW for at least as long as they would ever need to and should be fine.
+Fit two (or three) single outlets.
+All are fine to carry the full 2.8kW for at least as long as they would ever need to and should be fine.
 Belt and braces we know but better safe than sorry!

-The 'i' (Induction) models, 120 and 150 need two 13amp socket outlets (these must be two single sockets, not a double!)
+The 'i' (Induction) models, 120 Plus and 150 Plus need two 13amp socket outlets and the 160i needs three single sockets (these must be single sockets, don't use a double!)

 See the diagrams (click for a larger version) for the best positions and cable lengths.